NS2CDT/ns2_beta/README.md

 ## Recent Changes
 - 08/03/2020
+    - Reverted innate regen limitation.
+    - Reverted Carapace changes.
-    - Revert Hydra changes for now.
+    - Reverted Hydra changes for now.
 There will be another iteration of hydra changes.
     - Fixed that heal spray increase maturity for unbuilt structures
     - Decreased heal spray gestate boost by 50%.
 Each heal spray now decreases gestate time by 0.5 second (instead of 1 second).
     - Decreased HMG clip size to 100 (from 125)
     - Decreased Exosuit self repair rate to 8 armor/second (from 10)
     - Decreased Ink Cloud cooldown to 15 seconds (from 16).
+    - Decreased weight of Mines and Hand Grenades to 0 (from 0.1).
+So they no longer affect marine's speed.

 ## Full Changelog:

 - Added a "changelog" console command to show this webpage.
 - (Experimental) The health and armor status (hp bar) is now hidden for enemy players for all field players.
 We recommend to enable damage numbers

 - Marine
     - Shotgun
         - Reverted to build 326-behavior.